deanturpin/germs.dev/posts/threads.md

 Exercise: write a producer-consumer solution.

-> A mutex is a locking mechanism used to synchronize access to a resource
+- A mutex is a locking mechanism used to synchronize access to a resource

-> A semaphore is signaling mechanism (“I am done, you can carry on” kind of signal)
+- A semaphore is signaling mechanism: "I am done, you can carry on" kind of signal

 See [Mutex vs Semaphore](https://www.geeksforgeeks.org/mutex-vs-semaphore/)

+## C++ threads
+Launch with `std::thread`, attach with `std::join`.
+C++20 introduced `std::jthread` which automatically rejoins on destruction.

+`std::async` runs the function f asynchronously (potentially in a separate thread which might be a part of a thread pool) and returns a `std::future` that will eventually hold the result of that function call.

 ## Threads versus processes
 A thread is a branch of execution.
 A process can consist of multiple threads.